-People working in the field of linguistics usually know about the frequency of work that is expected from them.
+People working in the field of translation services or linguistics in general usually know about the frequency of work that is expected from them.
 Teachers and professors have a schedule.
 Even though, they have time for extra activities like preparing material for courses and seminars, getting exams, preparing results, and so on.
 When a company hires a translator, they will get the amount of work according to their capabilities of handling within office hours.
 This is because team members have meetings with the managers and decide what is good for both the clients and translators.

 Freelance translation is completely different because there is no way to control the quantity of work that will come to you.
 If you are a highly professional and competent translator and you have a list of your clients, you may wonder how you will manage the project offered by any client.
 Yes, you are a translator by profession, but when you have an overload of work, it becomes stressful.